How to Boost More Revenue Through Strategic Sales Training

-Do you often perceive sales training as a cost-intensive event or that once-in-a-while opportunity where your organisation comes together to try to fix what’s broken?
+Do you often perceive sales training as a cost-intensive event?
+Or that once-in-a-while opportunity where your organisation comes together to try and fix what’s broken?

 However, a recent survey carried out by Viddler revealed that 147 out of 150 sales executives agreed that “poor sales coaching” was a major weakness of most sales companies.

-Perhaps it’s time for sales managers to begin to reassess their sales enablement programs to ensure they are engaging in a more customised sales training that suits their unique business structure.
+Perhaps it’s time for sales managers to begin to reassess their sales enablement programs to ensure they are engaging in a more customised sales training suiting their unique business structure.

 Sales managers need to take action